lumi-a/masters-thesis/thesis.typ

 The approximation-factor of the hierarchical clustering in @example-hierarchical-clustering is $≈1.262$: The hierarchical clusterings and optimal clusterings shown there only differ for $k=2$, where $Cost(H_2) = 1.78$ and $Cost(Opt_i) = 1.41$.

+Although agglomerative clustering computes a hierarchical clustering whose approximation-factor is low in practice, this hierarchical clustering need not be optimal.
+In this work, we only concern ourselves with optimal hierarchical clusterings.

 For a cost-function $Cost$, we can ask what we sacrifice by imposing a hierarchical structure, not just for some fixed instance $I$, but for _all_ instances $I$.
 This is the Price of Hierarchy @priceOfHierarchicalClustering.

 #definition[